MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

 \subsubsection{Husky}

 The Clearpath Husky A200 (hereafter Husky, \cref{fig:robot_team}e) serves as a wheeled heavy-duty science platform.
 Its wheel-based kinematics provide increased static stability and reduced energy consumption, particularly during stationary science operations.
 Compared to the walking robots, Husky offers a substantially higher payload capacity, allowing the integration of a manipulator and additional sensors and tools.
 The platform's static stability also enables force-intensive tasks, such as angle grinding.
 This comes at the cost of slower movement speeds and reduced terrain adaptability. \paragraph{Scientific Equipment} Husky is equipped with a Universal Robots UR5 6-\gls{dof} arm with a payload capacity of \SI{5}{kg}.
 This arm enables the use of scientific tools within a wide workspace, including operations on the ground and on nearby rock formations.
 Built-in safety features restrict movements that could endanger the attached equipment or the robot during autonomous operation.
 Attached to the arm's end-effector are three tools used for scientific operations.
-First, an Olympus Vanta XRF~\cite{noauthor_vanta_nodate} is used for determining the metallic composition of a surface.
+First, an Olympus Vanta XRF~\cite{noauthor_vanta_nodate} is used for determining the metallic composition of a surface via~\gls{xrf}~\cite{grieken_handbook_2002}.
+This method non-destructively identifies inorganic material compositions by analyzing the fluorescent X-rays emitted by materials after excitation with high-energy X-rays.
 To reduce contamination of a surface by particles that have settled there and oxidation, it is beneficial to ablate the surface layer of sediment.
 For this purpose, a high-power angle grinder is attached.
 Lastly, a high-resolution RGB camera is used to photograph the ablated and measured surface close up for visual inspection.
 To counteract adverse lighting conditions and ensure consistent lighting over multiple pictures, the camera is mounted in a cone with an internal light source.